 |“Sunset Station opened on June 10, 1997.
 While Station Casinos had successful openings with Boulder Station and Texas Station in the mid-1990s, Sunset Station was considered a demonstration of the company’s ability to develop and market a locals casino that was upscale.
 Following the success of Sunset Station, Station Casinos continued to open locals casinos that were more upscale, such as Green Valley Ranch (2001) and Red Rock Resort (2006).”|

-As an avid listener to pod casts when unable to sleep, which seems to lull me back to sleep, having data on my phone becomes an important feature.
+As an avid listener to podcasts when unable to sleep, which seems to lull me back to sleep, having data on my phone becomes an important feature.
 We both read news and books on our phones while in bed.

-|It wasn’t very busy in the parking lot enabling us to take photos of the massive casino located on 98 acres in Henderson.|
+|It wasn’t hectic in the parking lot, enabling us to take photos of the massive casino located on 98 acres in Henderson.|

-|Contained inside this massive structure is “Sunset Station’s Strike Zone Bowling Center opened in April 2005.
-At the time of its opening, the 77,000-square-foot (7,200 m2), the 72-lane bowling alley was the largest in Las Vegas and at a cost of $26 million, was also the most expensive in the country.
+|Inside this massive structure is “Sunset Station’s Strike Zone Bowling Center, opened in April 2005.
+At the time of its opening, the 77,000-square-foot (7,200 m2) 72-lane bowling alley was the largest in Las Vegas and, at the cost of $26 million, was also the most expensive in the country.
 In 2007, the alley hosted the PBA Tour‘s Motel 6 Classic.”|

 |Since we chose not to gamble while traveling the world, fearful of losing money and impacting our strict budget, we don’t bother to go into casinos.
-Although, sometimes while here we do plan to tour a few of the new casinos of the strip if time allows.|
+Although sometimes, while here, we plan to tour a few of the new casinos of the strip if time allows.|

 Tonight, we’ll dine in making bun-less grass-fed beef burgers and turkey burgers (Richard doesn’t eat beef) with lots of vegetable sides and salad.
 We’ll be back tomorrow with more!